 This is one of the traditional Japanese shaved ice recipe.
 It has a little long name.
 Rennyu is sweetened condensed milk, uji is green tea, and kintoki is stewed sweet adzuki beans.
-They are all on top of the shaved ice.
+They are all on top of the Japanese shaved ice.

 At traditional Japanese sweet shops, sweetened green tea is in the form of syrup.
 I could make syrup if I dissolve this sweetened green tea powder mix into small amount of water.
 But since I found out that syrup melts ice much quicker than powder, I just sprinkle this sweet green tea powder over the shaved ice.